 Federal Communications Commission v.
 Fox Television Stations, 567 U.S. 239 (2012), is a followup to a decision by the same name that was issued in 2009.
-In the 2009 case, the U.S. Supreme Court ruled that the Federal Communications Commission (FCC) decision to modify its indecency enforcement regime to include fleeting expletives was neither arbitrary or capricious and remanded the case to the the Second U.S. Circuit Court of Appeals.
+In the 2009 case, the U.S. Supreme Court ruled that the FCC decision to modify its indecency enforcement regime to include fleeting expletives was neither arbitrary or capricious and remanded the case to the the 2nd U.S. Circuit Court of Appeals.

 The FCC issued a policy statement in 2001 to change this policy restating that it would continue to focus on words that depict sexual or excretory organs or activities in “patently offensive ways” as measured by “contemporary community standards.”
 It moved away, however, from its previous position that “fleeting or isolated” words were less harmful.

-During the 2002 Billboard Music Awards, which Fox broadcast, the singer Cher used the F-word, as did reality tv-star Nicole Richie in 2003.
+During the 2002 Billboard Music Awards, which Fox broadcast, the singer Cher used the F-word, as did reality-TV star Nicole Richie in 2003.
 That same year, ABC televised an episode of NYPD Blue, which briefly showed female buttocks and a breast in a shower scene.
 The FCC found both the fleeting expletives and the fleeting portrays of nudity to be actionable.
-Although the first decision on Fox found that the new FCC policy was neither arbitrary or capricious, a Court of Appeals found that it was “unconstitutional vague” and inconsistent with prior precedents.
+Although the first decision on Fox found that the new FCC policy was neither arbitrary or capricious, a court of appeals found that it was “unconstitutionally vague” and inconsistent with prior precedents.